-Associate degree and three (3) years of work-related experience and continuing education in a higher education environment.
+Bachelor’s degree and three (3) years of work-related experience and knowledge in workforce development in a higher education workforce environment.
+One (1) year of supervisory or team leadership experience.
 Official transcripts will be required. ***Will be subject to a criminal background check.
 Some positions may be subject to a fingerprint check.***

 Essential Duties and Responsibilities

 Responsible for developing course schedules including course selection, coordination of facilities, organization, production and distribution of class schedules, brochures and various forms of advertisement to increase student enrollment.
 Responsible for managing the processes of course preparation from development to implementation, instructor preparation, and student registration functions.
 Monitors course files to ensure complete data in areas such as class rolls, outlines, instructor certification, and course numbers to provide factual reporting.
 Assembles project teams, assigns individual responsibilities, and develops project schedules.
 Keeps management abreast of project status and/or problems.
 Establishes and maintains partnerships with community business/organizations and other entities to leverage resources to support and market the assigned program.
 May develop presentations in areas of specialization, advise students, and complete special projects as needed/assigned.